MKFctry/odin-recipes/README.md

 Recipes project from the Odin Project.
 Use HTML to create webpage showcasing recipes.
+Will likely revisit in later lessons to stylize.